God's Design for Your Body

 Questions to Reflect On

-6. Walk Confidently in Christ
+6. Living Confidently in Christ

 “Being confident of this, that He who began a good work in you will carry it on to completion until the day of Christ Jesus.”